 Sapele Wood Advantages

-1. Extremely durable
+1. Extremely Durable

-2. Easy maintenance
+2. Easy Maintenance

 4. Water and Fire Resistance

+The most important thing is that this sapele wood is moisture and fire-resistant.
 It can also withstand water for a long time.
-It spreads and shrinks even when it is in constant contact with water.
+It does not expand or shrink even when in constant contact with water.

 5. Wood Tone